gurl core

 Brand Identity

-The final gurl core journal is a 30-day experience designed to help tween girls protect their self-esteem.
+The gurl core journal is a 30-day experience designed to help tween girls protect their self-esteem.
 It’s filled with stickers, temporary tattoos, tearable pages, and a bracelet kit.
 At key moments, girls receive a Fujifilm photo that signals they’ve reached a checkpoint and earned a new charm to add to their gurl core charm bracelet.

 The journal is guided by the four-part framework: awareness, inquiry and analysis, reflection, and rebellion.
 These stages help girls slow down, question what they see online, and learn how to rebel against the harmful media online.